 When many state agencies engage with The Columbus Organization, they are under extreme pressure in the areas of regulatory compliance, service certification, and sometimes the threat of federal litigation.
 During our history we have excelled under pressure.

-We also have helped agencies achieve re-certification under the Federal Intermediate Care Facility-Mental Retardation (ICF-MR) program, and assisted in the successful closure of federal Department of Justice and Class Action litigation while vastly improving individual outcomes.
+We also have helped agencies achieve re-certification under the Federal Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/IID) program, and assisted in the successful closure of federal Department of Justice and Class Action litigation while vastly improving individual outcomes.

 Hear from our Senior Vice President of Care Coordination, Carlos Hernandez, about The Columbus Organization difference